auxfuse/Milestone1/README.md

 ##### <i>Strategy</i>
 In following with this custom brief instead of the brief set out by the milestone of creating a website for a band, a meeting was coordinated between myself and the owner of the gym to exchange vital information & assets to be hosted on the website.
-Several requirement were concluded through that meeting:
+Several requirements were concluded through that meeting:

-* the primary target audience for the business was people who wanted to lose weight, get fit/compete or change gyms from rival competitors.
+* the primary target audience for the business was people who wanted to lose weight, get fit/compete or change gyms from rival competitors; and how do we interact with this audience?

-* create demand for general class retention and bespoke training sessions such as, Personal Training.
+* to create demand for general class retention and bespoke training sessions such as, Personal Training.

 * creating a Culturally appropriate engaging website.